History of the Commission

 On November 22, 2019, the Commission was renamed the Anna Maria Samuel Project: Race, Remembrance, and Reconciliation.
 The name change better reflects the scope of the work of the Commission and also honors an enslaved African American student at the Girls School in Salem (1793 to 1795).
 Anna Maria’s father, Johann Samuel, was the first person baptized in Salem’s Moravian congregation.
 Her brothers were well-known musicians in St. Philips Moravian Church, located south of Salem’s campus on Church Street.
 Anyone wishing to know more about Anna Maria Samuel may visit the Academy and College museum in the Single Sisters House.

-- Ms. Michelle Hopkins Lawrence, Academy History Teacher
+- Ms. Michelle Hopkins Lawrence, History Teacher at Salem Academy

-- Felecia Penn A'03, Director of Student Activities, Academy
+Felecia Penn A'03, Director of Student Activities at Salem Academy

 Speakers and Events Sponsored by the Anna Maria Samuel Project